-Abstract - The research on two-wheel inverted pendulum or commonly call balancing robot has gained momentum over the last decade at research, industrial and hobby level around the world.
-This paper deals with the modeling of 2wheels Inverted Pendulum and the design of Proportional Integral Sliding Mode Control (PISMC) for the system.
+Abstract - The research on two-wheel inverted pendulum or commonly call balancing robot has gained momentum over the last decade in a number of robotic laboratories around the world This paper deals with the modeling of 2-wheels Inverted Pendulum and the design of Proportional Integral Sliding Mode Control (PISMC) for the system.
 The mathematical model of 2-wheels inverted pendulum system which is highly nonlinear is derived.
-The final model is then represented in state-space.
+The final model is then represented in state-space form and the system suffers from mismatched condition.
 A robust controller based on Sliding Mode Control is proposed to perform the robust stabilization and disturbance rejection of the system.
-A computer simulation study is carried out to access the performance of the proposed control law
+A computer simulation study is carried out to access the performance of the proposed control law.